Read Our Latest Blog Post

 Day 6 - Balestrand to Geiranger

 Cross the fjord by ferry to Hella and then along the shelf road that runs alongside the northern shore of the Sognefjord.
 Drive through the road tunnel to Fjærland, passing the Jostedal Glacier, and continue alongside Lake Jølster and through Våtedal descending to the Nordfjord.
 Visit the famous Briksdal Glacier in open cars for the best views.
 Lunch in a nearby restaurant facing the glacier.
-Continue alongside Nordfjord before boarding the ferry for a 1-hour cruise along the spectacular Geirangerfjord to our beautiful hotel overlooking the fjord.
+Continue alongside Nordfjord before boarding the ferry for a 1-hour cruise along the spectacular Geirangerfjord to your beautiful hotel overlooking the fjord.
+178 miles.

 1 night GEIRANGER - Union Hotel (B,L,D)